samdark/samdark.github.io_source/content/blog/no-kipple-please.md

 - It is unpleasant to work with such kippled project.
 Feels like code is of a bad quality even if architecture and code itself is OK.
 - Compile time may be increased.
-- Any version control systems remembers everything you'll delete.
+- Any version control system remembers everything you'll delete.
 If there's a need you can always get it from there.
-If you fail to remember where was it, tag the commit.
+If you fail to remember where it was, tag the commit.

 I know that you may say that it's not important and there's no time for it but I highly recommend trying it for a few months.
 You'll see difference in both the project and